Use Windows PowerShell for StorSimple to administer your device

 Connection security considerations

-When you are deciding how to connect to Windows PowerShell for StorSimple, consider the following:
+When you are deciding how to connect to Windows PowerShell for StorSimple, consider the following factors:

 - Connecting directly to the device serial console is secure, but connecting to the serial console over network switches is not.
 Be cautious of the security risk when connecting to device serial over network switches.

 - Connecting through an HTTP session might offer more security than connecting through the serial console over network.
-Although this is not the most secure method, it is acceptable on trusted networks.
+Although an HTTP session is not the most secure connection method, it is acceptable on trusted networks.

 - Connecting through an HTTPS session is the most secure and the recommended option.